unik-name/docs.unikname.network/docs/key-concept/service-provider.md

 ### :globe_with_meridians: NFT Factory

-**NFT Factory** provides services related to UNIK DID NFT tokens.
+**NFT Factory** provides services related to UNIKNAME DID NFT tokens.

-NFT-Factory is in charge of the UNIK NFT token Issuance, and to sign and certify mints and updates for every @unikname ID.
+NFT-Factory is in charge of the UNIKNAME NFT token Issuance, and to sign and certify mints and updates for every @unikname ID.

-Each UNIK DID (aka @unikname ID) operations are provided by a NFT Factory and must traded against UNS tokens.
+Each UNIKNAME DID (aka @unikname ID) operations are provided by a NFT Factory and must traded against UNIK tokens.

 **Registered NFT Factories:**